You’re doing great with your budgeting but have some extra money left over. What do you do with leftover money when budgeting?

 Make Extra Payments on Your Mortgage

-If you have an extra $100 per month, paying down your mortgage early by just one year has a huge impact on the amount of interest you’ll pay over the life of the loan.
-The more money you can put toward your mortgage each month, the more you can reduce your principal and pay off your home sooner.
+If you have an extra $100 per month, paying down your mortgage early by just one year greatly impacts the amount of interest you’ll pay over the life of the loan.
+The more money you can put toward your monthly mortgage, the more you can reduce your principal and pay off your home sooner.

-But, if you do decide to pay off your mortgage, you can’t use the money you used for your mortgage payment elsewhere.
-No need to worry about your credit score.
+But, if you decide to pay off your mortgage, you can’t use the money you used for your mortgage payment elsewhere—no need to worry about your credit score.
 The paid-off house will bring waves of security to your life.